This post may contain affiliate links. Please see our disclosure policy.

-These are little balls of ice cream wrapped in a chewy mochi dough.
-They are tiramisu flavour, so coffee and chocolate at the same time and that's just the way I like them.
+They are little balls of ice cream wrapped in a chewy mochi dough.
+They are tiramisu flavour, so coffee and chocolate at the same time and that’s just the way I like them.
 You can make mochi with lots of other flavours (see below) but I am obsessed with this right now.

-Why you'll love this Tiramisu Ice Cream Mochi:
+Why you’ll love this recipe:

-- The combination of chocolate and coffee is perfect in these little bite-sized puddings.
+• The combination of chocolate and coffee is perfect in these little bite-sized puddings.
 I love these after dinner as they are something sweet but definitely not heavy or sickly.

-- The delicious texture of the soft, frozen ice cream with the soft, chewy and unique mochi texture makes this different to any other pudding.
+• The delicious texture of the soft, frozen ice cream with the soft, chewy and unique mochi texture makes this different to any other pudding.

 Double Cream – also known as heavy cream, this whips up with the condensed milk to make a quick no-churn ice cream.

-Glutinous Rice Flour - I buy this on Amazon for ease.
-It's essentially very finely milled short grain rice which makes it full of starch and lends itself to that chewy, stretchy chew.
+Glutinous Rice Flour – I buy this on Amazon for ease.
+It’s essentially very finely milled short-grain rice, which makes it full of starch and lends itself to that chewy, stretchy chew.

 Substitutions and Variations:

-Here's how to make perfect Coffee & Chocolate Mochi with Ice Cream
+Here’s how to make perfect mochi bites:

 The full recipe is below but this step-by-step guide will give you some handy visuals to make sure you are making it correctly.